zzhengnan/iscan/README.md

 ```

 ### Python API
-The Python API provides a `run` function that returns the scanning result and import count in the form of two [Counter](https://docs.python.org/3/library/collections.html#collections.Counter) objects, split between third-party packages and standard library modules.
+The Python API exposes a `run` function that returns the scanning result and import count in the form of two [Counter](https://docs.python.org/3/library/collections.html#collections.Counter) objects, split between third-party packages and standard library modules.
 ```python
 >>> from iscan import run
 >>> dir_to_scan = './requests'